 View the Campground Map Ellidex (PDF) which includes a full street directory, with grid references for the Season, Overnight and Volunteer Campgrounds.

-Overnight Camping is on-site with shower and toilet facilities and Clancy's General Store for basic supplies.
-Overnight camping tickets do not allow entry into the festival precinct the following morning.
+Overnight Camping is on-site with shower and toilet facilities and a General Store/Cafe for basic supplies.
+Overnight camping tickets permit entry to the Festival Site from 8am on the day of the ticket only, and entry is not permitted back into the festival precinct the following morning.
+Overnight campers are required to depart the camping areas by 10am.
 Tickets for additional days will be available from the Overnight Ticket Office at the Happy Campers tent.

 For more information about our Disability Camping Area please see the Disability Access page.

 There is a fully stocked General Store located in the Season Camping area near the entrance to the Festival Village for those items you left behind.
-The store will be open 7am to 11pm 26 Dec to 1st Jan.
+The store will be open 6am to 12midnight 26 Dec to 1st Jan (opening times TBC).

-Clancy's is a general store located in the Overnight Camping area.
-It is open from 9.00am to 1.00pm from the 27th Dec - 1st Jan.
+There is a Cafe/Basic Store located in the Overnight Camping area.
+It is open from 7.30am to 11.30pm from the 27th Dec - 1st Jan (opening times TBC).